 That a simple ‘defend public services position’ is inadequate to inspiring working-people to fight and responding to their real needs

 What the workshop came up with…

-Many people did not have time to use public services because they had to work full time – a teacher said she hadn’t been to the dentist for years, a civil servant never got to her local library, a charity worker couldn’t take time off to visit her GP.
+Many people did not have time to use public services because they had to work full time – a teacher said she hadn’t been to the dentist or dental studio for years, a civil servant never got to her local library, a charity worker couldn’t take time off to visit her GP.

 They were all public sector workers and public service users, but these two different roles were completely separated.
 People also suggested that their own stresses and work pressures as public service workers made them more demanding about the service provision they received from other public sector workers.